microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 ## Out of scope

-1. We focus on Application Insights.
+1. We provide an example on how to send telemetry to Application Insights.
 Although other telemetry service options are supported technically, we will not cover possible ways of setting them up in this ADR.
 2. This ADR does not seek to modify the current instrumentation design in SK.

 ## Decision Drivers

 - The framework should be telemetry service agnostic.
 - Enabling and disabling specific telemetry items should require minimum effort.

+## Difficulties

+- SK currently produces metrics for token usage.
+However, they are not categorized.
+Thus, there is no way for developers to know the toke usage used by different operations.

 ## Considered Options